Novel treatments and trials for Glioblastoma (GBM)

 CeGat diagnostics: peptide vaccine

-CeGat is essentially a diagnostic service, offering a comprehensive laboratory expertise.
-From this analysis it can elicit tumour antigen-specific immune responses.
+Whilst CeGat is essentially a diagnostic service, offering a comprehensive laboratory expertise, it does also offer a peptide vaccine.
+From the analysis it can elicit tumour antigen-specific immune responses.

 Ipilimumab